ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 authenticated and one anonymous cipher suite, all with GCM.]]
 [[OPEN ISSUE: If TLS 1.3 is ready, we may want to require that.]]

+# Channel Bindings

+This specification is compatible with external authentication via TLS Channel Bindings {{RFC5929}}.
+If Channel Bindings are to be used, the TLS Extended Master Secret Extension {{I-D.ietf-tls-session-hash}}
+MUST be used.

 # NAT/Firewall considerations

 If use of TLS is negotiated, the data sent over TCP simply is TLS data